Chihyuan99/spring-boot-security-customlogin-register-dbauth/README.md

 # spring-boot-security-customlogin-register-dbauth

 This project creates a **Spring Boot REST API Application** for Employees along with **Custom Login Web Page**.
-Allow **User Registration** via UI and add the created security users to DB.
+Allow **User Registration** via UI and add the created security users to DataBase.
 And we authenticate users and roles against **Database Tables** instead of in memory configuration.

 ## Tools and Technologies Used